 Extended warranty provider Allstate Protection Plans has just announced the availability of Allstate Protection Plans Express, designed to enable both brick-and-mortar and ecommerce consumer technology retailers of any size streamlined access to Allstate protection programs — and in turn, offering them the ability to provide their customers access to a warranty product with both strong brand equity and a 90-year history to back it up, Allstate Protection Plans CEO Karl Wiley told Dealerscope in a pre-launch interview.

-The Allstate Protection Plans Express applies across the board to consumer electronics, major appliances and furniture categories, and is powered by Falcon API software, which enables retailers to integrate plans into each product offering in turnkey fashion.
+The Allstate Protection Plans Express applies across the board to consumer electronics, major appliances and furniture categories, and is powered by Falcon API software, which enables consumer electronics and appliance retailers to integrate plans into each product offering in turnkey fashion.

 Wiley further elaborated on the program’s particulars to Dealerscope, and about the strategy behind making it widely available to all sizes of consumer technology retailers.